 When the two hours are almost up, the DJ will likely slow the pace of the music down, and everyone in attendance will start to unwind.
 You can expect yourself to be sweaty and worn out, but at the same time you will feel free and relieved of stress.

-You can find places that does this type of dance anywhere in the world, including New York City.
+You can find places that does this type of dance anywhere in the world, including Manhattan in New York City.
 There are many nightclubs in NYC, and the chances are you will visit that one New York club that you’ll love to boogie.
-If you do visit, there is also a good amount of nightclubs in Long Island, and there is a great variety (hip hop lounges, latin clubs NYC, gay club NYC, rock bars, etc..) of venues which Long Island hosts.
+If you do visit, there is also a good amount of the best clubs in Manhattan, and there is a great variety (hip hop lounges, latin clubs NYC, gay club NYC, rock bars, etc..) of venues which Long Island hosts.
 After you spend Saturday night dancing away, make sure to take an “ecstatic dance” class the following day because you will love it.